mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 If the driver does not support using callback hashes as part of the cache key, skip this test.

-- Ensure there is a cache with credentials that will not expire.
+- Ensure there is a cache with credentials that will expire in less than 5 minutes, using a client with an appropriate request callback.
 - Create a new client with a different request callback.
 - Ensure that a ``find`` operation adds a new entry to the cache.
 - Close the client.